rahul-santosh7/Terraform/README.md

-terraform destroy : to destroy the existing resources and it takes input from the state file terraform apply: which will apply the configuration terraform init --upgrade: This can be used when you update the hashicorp version and also to clear initilization cache.
+terraform destroy : to destroy the existing resources and it takes input from the state file terraform apply: which will apply the configuration terraform init --upgrade: This can be used when you update the hashicorp version and also to clear initilization cache. teerraform show: used to show the current configuratin from state file.

  Few important blocks
 ------------------------